 Face Mask distribution for all other students who do not live in the residence halls or University Apartments:

-Students who miss these scheduled pick-up times may pick-up a face mask from the Information Desk at the L.A.
-Pittenger Student Center beginning August 20, 2020.
+- Students may pick-up two free face masks from the Information Desk at the L.A.
+Pittenger Student Center beginning January 19, 2020.
 The Information Desk, located on the first floor is open Monday to Friday from 8 a.m. to 5 p.m.

 Proper use and care of face masks are the responsibility of the individual.
 For additional guidance on the use and care of face masks, visit the CDC website and World Health Organization (WHO) website.